chingyaousf/Comparative-scRNA-Seq-Analysis-Project-Using-Seurat/README.md

 #### **6. Annotation and Cell Type Identification:**

--   **Automated Cell Type Annotation:** Leverage SingleR with reference datasets such as the Human Primary Cell Atlas for automated cell type identification.
+-   **Automated Cell Type Annotation:** Leverage **SingleR** with reference datasets such as the Human Primary Cell Atlas for automated cell type identification.

--   **Manual Annotation:** Enhance automated annotations by manually refining cell type labels based on known markers and expression profiles specific to identified clusters.
+-   **Manual Annotation:** Enhance automated annotations by manually refining cell type labels based on **canonical markers** and expression profiles specific to identified clusters.

 #### **7. Data Visualization and Output:**